Olympic athlete Germaine Mason killed in crash in Jamaica - News 12 Now

-KINGSTON, Jamaica (AP) — Police in Jamaica say that Olympic-medal winning athlete Germaine Mason has died in an early-morning motorcycle crash.
+KINGSTON, Jamaica (AP) — Olympic medal-winning track and field athlete Germaine Mason died Thursday in a motorcycle crash in outside the capital of his native Jamaica, police in the Caribbean island said.

-The Jamaica Constabulary Force issued a statement reporting that Mason apparently lost control of his motorcycle before dawn Thursday in St. Andrew Parish southeast of the capital, Kingston.
-He was 34.
+Mason apparently lost control of his Honda motorcycle before dawn in St. Andrew Parish, the Jamaica Constabulary Force said in a statement.
+The 34-year-old athlete was taken to a local hospital but did not survive.

+Authorities did not disclose a possible cause of the accident.
+The Gleaner newspaper in Jamaica reported on its website that several other athletes, including sprinter Usain Bolt, turned up at the accident scene immediately after crash, which occurred around 4:30 a.m.

 Mason was born in Jamaica but represented Britain in the 2008 summer Olympics in Beijing.
 He won a silver medal in the high jump.